Why go on a Staycation in Cleveland, Ohio?

-I have been begging my husband for years to take me on a staycation in Cleveland.
+I have been begging my husband for years to take me on a staycation in Cleveland, Ohio.
 I thought it would be a great opportunity to get away from the distractions of normal life and I wanted the opportunity to plan designated time to talk.
 Discussions would be centered around the previous year, as well as goals for the new year, planning out our budget for the year, and where we wanted to travel.

 Alex, like many husbands, wasn’t a huge fan spending money to stay 25 minutes away from home and thought we could do all of that stuff without going away.
 Even though I totally understood and respected this, the idea was always in the back of my mind.
 I also thought it would be a fun way to break up periods of time where we didn’t have any travel plans and I love being a tourist in my own city